jan-revay/initPC/Windows_1X/MANUAL_INIT_STEPS.md

 #### Background

-- set it to some gray color
+- Set it to some gray color

 #### Colors